malston/logsearch-docs/docs/instructions.md

 # Deploy Logsearch Boshrelease

-You can skip right to these [instructions](https://gist.github.com/malston/02171536c1010f2bd12c) if you already know how to deploy bosh releases.
+You can skip right to these [instructions](https://gist.github.com/malston/02171536c1010f2bd12c) if you already know how to deploy bosh a release.

 ## Getting Started